Speeding tickets are, by far, the most common moving violation. If you want to fight your ticket, there are two things you must know.

 Never plead guilty to a ticket issued to you following an accident.

 Seek the advice of an attorney.
 Even if you don’t want to fight the ticket, you should enter a “nolo contendere” plea, which is a way of not fighting the charges.
 A guilty plea can be used against you if anyone involved in the accident sues you for damages.
-By contrast, if you fight a citation and lose, a guilty verdict might be used against you in a civil lawsuit arising from the accident. l
+If you fight a citation and lose, a guilty verdict might be used against you in a civil lawsuit arising from the accident.